rhoai-mlops/lab-instructions/docs/3-from-studio-to-stage/1-gitops.md

   echo https://$(oc get route/minio-ui -n <USER_NAME>-mlops --template='{{.spec.host}}')
   ```

 🪄🪄 Magic!
-You’ve now deployed Argo CD and got it to manually deploy an application for you.
+You not have a GitOps controller - Argo CD and got it to manually deploy an application for you.
 Next up, we’ll make Argo CD do some more GitOps 🪄🪄